 The risk assessment process for securitized debt, as detailed in the preceding paragraphs, is same as any other credit.
 The investments in securitized debt are done after appropriate research.
 The ratings are monitored for any movement.
 Monthly Pool Performance MIS is received from the trustee and is analyzed for any variation.
-The entire securitized portfolio is published in the fact sheet and disclosed in the website with details of underlying exposure and originator.
+The securitized investment are published in the fact sheet and disclosed on the website.

 Note: The information contained herein is based on current market conditions and may change from time to time based on changes in such conditions, regulatory changes and other relevant factors.
-Accordingly, our investment strategy, risk mitigation measures and other information contained herein may change in response to the same.